The Command Stack¶

-You can implement your own undo and redo UI, if required, using the canvas controller API.
+Alternatively, the application can provide its own undo and redo UI, if required, which calls the canvas controller API.

 The canvas controller has a number of methods that allows the application to interact with the command stack if necessary.